Best Examples of Black Friday Emails To Inspire Your Own

 Promote your best deals

 If your e-commerce business is having a massive holiday sale, stating the percentage off is a no-brainer.
 But sometimes your customers need a little push.
-And although you may want them to purchase every single product on sale, focus on your bestsellers or most lucrative deals.
+And although you may want them to purchase every single product on sale, focusing on your bestsellers or most lucrative deals may prove a better strategy.
 Another great option is using technology to your advantage.
-Thanks to segmentation and automation, you can send precise product recommendations and provide each person with a personalized shopping experience.
+Thanks to segmentation and automation, you can send laser-targeted product recommendations and provide each subscriber with a personalized shopping experience.

-For example, this email’s recipient probably purchased men’s shoes before, and that is why men’s styles are shown first, and the recommended product in a yellow frame is men’s as well.
+For example, this email’s recipient probably purchased men’s shoes before.
+That is why men’s styles are shown first, and the recommended product in the yellow frame is men’s as well.

 A Black Friday email with shoe models recommended for purchase